Bobby Olejnik: Falkirk

 Falkirk manager, Steven Pressley confirmed Olejnik would be leaving the club after his contract ran out on 30 June 2011.
-At the club, Oleknik made over 100 league appearances.
+At the club, Olejnik made over 100 league appearances.

 Torquay United

 On 1 July 2011, Olejnik signed with League Two club Torquay United.
 Olejnik made his debut in a 2–1 friendly win over Tiverton Town.
 He started his first League Two match of the season with Torquay, at home to Burton Albion.
 Despite conceding two goals, he received the man of the match award.
 The following season, he helped the team set a new club record of 20 clean sheets.
 On 16 February 2012, Olejnik signed a contract extension, set to keep him at the club until 2014.

 In April 2012, Olejnik was named in the PFA Team of the Year for League Two along with teammate Kevin Nicholson, Eunan O'Kane and Lee Mansell.

 Peterborough United

 On 18 June 2012, Olejnik signed a three-year contract with Championship side Peterborough United for an undisclosed fee.
 Olejnik was a replacement for both Joe Lewis and Paul Jones, who left for Cardiff City and Crawley Town respectively.
 Olejnik made his debut for Peterborough United on 14 August 2012 with a clean sheet in a 4–0 win over Southend United in the cup.
 He made his Championship debut against Leicester City six days later.
 Manager Darren Ferguson was later quoted saying "Bobby's a really good goalkeeper.
 The save he made in the first-half was outstanding, but he also gives us something we haven't had from our goalkeepers in recent seasons and that's excellent communication skills".

 Olejnik was one of Posh's most prominent players during the 2012–13 campaign, making 275 saves, the most by any goalkeeper in the Championship.

 At the end of the 2013–14 season he received the club's Player of the Year award.
 During the first leg of the 2013–14 League One play-off semi-final against Leyton Orient, he was awarded Man of the Match for a performance which helped Peterborough draw the game 1–1.
 At the end of the 2013–14 campaign, however, to the surprise of the fans, Olejnik was told that he was not going to be offered a new contract and would be put on the transfer list.
 He had kept 22 clean sheets during the campaign, equalling the club record.

-On 19 July 2014 Olejnik signed on a 28-day emergency loan with Scunthorpe United and made his debut against Fleetwood Town on the same day.
+On 19 July 2014, Olejnik signed on a 28-day emergency loan with Scunthorpe United and made his debut against Fleetwood Town on the same day.
 On 1 September Scunthorpe extended his loan until January 2015.

 Olejnik joined League Two York City on loan until the end of the 2014–15 season on 5 January 2015, being reunited with manager Russ Wilcox, who had signed him for Scunthorpe.
 He received the club's player of the month award for January 2015, his first month with the club.